erinb131/tweeter/README.md

 This is a basic twitter app to read your tweets.

-Time spent: **X** hours spent in total
+Time spent: **3** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User sees app icon in home screen and styled launch screen.
+- [x] User sees app icon in home screen and styled launch screen.
 (1pt)
 - [x] User can log in.
 (1pt)
 - [x] User can log out.
 (1pt)
 - [x] User stays logged in across restarts.
 (1pt)
-- [ ] User can view tweets with the user profile picture, username, and tweet text.
+- [x] User can view tweets with the user profile picture, username, and tweet text.
 (6pts)

 The following **bonus** features are implemented: